obsidiansystems/ledger-app-nervos/README.md

 |   `Confirm`   	|   `Amount`   	|    `Fee`   	|  `Destination` 	|
 | `Transaction` 	| `<capacity>` 	| `<tx-fee>` 	| `<to-address>` 	|

+### Complex Transfers ###

-More complicated transactions, such as those with multiple outputs, can be constructed in a JSON file.
+More complicated transactions, such as those with multiple outputs or inputs from different lock-args, can be constructed in a JSON file.
 We recommend the following resources for more complex transactions:
 - [Handling Complex Transaction](https://github.com/nervosnetwork/ckb-cli/wiki/Handle-Complex-Transaction)
 - [How to use Multisigs with CKB-CLI](https://medium.com/@obsidian.systems/how-to-use-multisigs-with-ckb-cli-5fbd7f4f56e4)

+When doing more complex transactions, please note:
-Note that more complicated transactions will have different on-device prompts so the user can verify all the aspects of what they are signing. (*TODO: show all variants of transaction prompts*)
+- Different transaction variants may have different on-device prompts so the user can verify all the aspects of what they are signing. (*TODO: show all variants of transaction prompts*)
+- There are restrictions you may encounter due to device constraints.
+For instance, The Nano S can only sign a transaction with a maximum of 3 non-change outputs.
+The Nano X can sign a maximum of 5 non-change outputs in a single transaction.

 ## Checking Chain Data ##